Jubilee Street Practice has a wide range of services available online. This section of our website will help you navigate our services effectively.

 - Forms help us gather the information we need from you so that we can offer you the most appropriate help by the right person

-What about medical emergencies? – Please do not us e-Consults in an emergency.
+What about medical emergencies? – Please do not us the online consult in an emergency.
 Instead, please phone the practice on 02077808000 or consider attending A&E if you feel your condition may be life threatening.

-This video below will guide you through how to use the e-Consult service
+This video below will guide you through how to use the online consultation service

 Convenience of online forms, video and telephone consultations